 - GardenWay: The GardenWay corp originally made Troy-Bilt.
 MTD bought all of the company years ago.
 You will find a few products under that name in smaller retailers and garden centers.

 - Honda Honda has not made a tractor since 1997 for the U.S. Parts are getting hard to find for the ones still running.
 John Deere has discontinued their walk-behind mowers and snow blowers and will be selling Honda products starting in 2012.

 - Howard Price: http://www.howardpriceturf.com The website has not been updated for a while and only looks to be up for historic reasons only.
 These mowers are big, slow, but mow well.
 Beware, they are very expensive to repair.

 - Heckendorn: I can no longer find a website for this brand.
-They were the mower of choice for cemeteries in the 60’s but never got into the zero-turn market well.
+They were gear driven zero-turns and the mower of choice for cemeteries in the 60’s and 70’s but never got into the hydro zero-turn market well.

 - National: http://www.nationalmower.com/ National mowers are designed for mowing golf courses.
 They mow too low for most homeowners.
 Ariens has absorbed the brand

-- Wheel Horse and about 200 other brands of Garden Tractors.
+- Wheel Horse and about 200 other brands of Garden Tractors have dissappeared.